relayphp/relayphp.github.io/index.md

 ... the request and response path through the middlewares will look like this:

-{% endhighlight %}
     Foo is 1st on the way in
         Bar is 2nd on the way in
             Baz is 3rd on the way in, and 1st on the way out Bar is 2nd on the way out
     Foo is 3rd on the way out
-{% endhighlight %}

 You can use this dual-pass logic in clever and perhaps unintuitive ways.
 For example, middleware placed at the very start may do nothing with the request and call `$next` right away, but it is the middleware with the "real" last opportunity to modify the response.